Our Spine Center is staffed with Doctors, Specialists, Surgeons, Technicians and the very best nurses in the world.

-At Southwest Scoliosis Institute, our wide range of tests and treatments are focused on nonsurgical spine care options.
+At Southwest Scoliosis and Spine Institute, our wide range of tests and treatments are focused on nonsurgical spine care options.
 Our spine specialists and spine surgeons help patients by reducing their pain, restoring function and improving their quality of life with minimal surgery.
 That is why our clients are glad to share their stories with others.

 We are grateful for the positive feedback we receive from our patients.
-If you want to know what some of our past patients have to say about Southwest Scoliosis Institute, read their testimonials to know more about the quality of spine care services offered by our team of spine specialists and surgeons.
+If you want to know what some of our past patients have to say about Southwest Scoliosis and Spine Institute, read their testimonials to know more about the quality of spine care services offered by our team of spine specialists and surgeons.

 Let The Specialists At Southwest Scoliosis and Spine Institute Help You Relieve Pain!

 At Southwest Scoliosis and Spine Institute, we have offices in Dallas, Plano, and Frisco, Texas.
 Our specialists and spine surgeons are dedicated to stopping pain, restoring functions, and carrying out treatments (including minimally invasive spine surgery) for different spine-related conditions.
 Also, our patients have access to the latest imaging service that helps us to see spinal problems and to start the best treatments.

 Our expertise and experience, along with the uniformity of care, help to minimize problems and help healing.
 For those having spine surgery, the recovery phase begins right after surgery.
 Also, the sooner you become active, the sooner you may begin to return to normal activity.
 Our specially trained staff of nurses, therapists, and social workers will help you to speed-up this process, speeding you along to a full recovery.

 Before talking with our spine specialists or surgeons, you need to pay attention to the following tips: